ykafia/SoftTouch.ECS/ReadME.md

 }
 ```

+As you can see, components are `struct`s, and they can only be value types.

-Then a processor for `NameComponent` :
+Then we create a processor for `NameComponent` :

 ```csharp
 public class NameProcessor : Processor<QueryEntity<NameComponent>>